 Judah Philip Benjamin, the most significant Jewish political figure in the United States during the 19th century — often called the “brains of the Confederacy” — has four.
 One is a house that Benjamin never owned.
 One’s a rusted bell.
 None of them are statues of his likeness.

-Though Benjamin was a brilliant legal mind, a legendary orator and Confederate President Jefferson Davis’s right-hand man, it is likely that the reason he has no major monuments is that he alienated himself from both Jewish and non-Jewish Southerners.
+It’s impossible to know exactly why that is.
+But certain aspects of Benjamin’s biography, and the motivations for the creation of thousands of Confederate monuments, offer some clues.
+Though Benjamin was a brilliant legal mind, a legendary orator and Confederate President Jefferson Davis’s right-hand man, it is likely that he has no major monuments primarily because he alienated himself from both Jewish and non-Jewish Southerners.

-“Non-Jews didn’t make statues of him because he was a Jew, and Jews didn’t make statues of him because he was intermarried and not really associated with the Jewish community,” said Jonathan Sarna, the Joseph H. & Belle R. Braun Professor of American Jewish History at Brandeis University and the author, in 2015, of “Lincoln and the Jews.”
+“Non-Jews didn’t make statues of him because he was a Jew, and Jews didn’t make statues of him because he was intermarried and not really associated with the Jewish community,” said Jonathan Sarna, professor of American Jewish history at Brandeis University and the author of “Lincoln and the Jews.”

 “He kind of lost both sides,” Sarna added.

-Some historians say Jews should be more aware of how their history was deeply intertwined with the Confederacy — and with slavery.
+In the midst of the national campaign to remove Confederate monuments, some historians say American Jews should be more aware of how their history is deeply intertwined with the Confederacy — and with slavery.

-“It’s hard to excise Judah Benjamin’s memory from the American Jewish consciousness, because it’s not in the American Jewish consciousness,” said Robert Rosen, who recounted Benjamin’s life in the 2000 book “The Jewish Confederates.”
+“It’s hard to excise Judah Benjamin’s memory from the American Jewish consciousness, because it’s not in the American Jewish consciousness,” said Robert Rosen, who recounted Benjamin’s life in his book “The Jewish Confederates.”

 There is only one known statue of a Jewish Confederate leader.
 It depicts David Levy Yulee, an industrialist, plantation owner and Confederate senator from Florida, and it shows him sitting on a bench.
 The statue commemorates a railway he built, not his Senate service.
 It stands in the small northern Florida town of Fernandina Beach (population: 12,500), and so far no one has suggested toppling it.

-Benjamin was the child of English merchants whose ancestors were Jews evicted from Spain in 1492.
-After getting kicked out of Yale University at 16, he became a lawyer in New Orleans and married a Catholic daughter of a prominent local family.
+Benjamin was the child of English merchants; his ancestors were Jews evicted from Spain in 1492.
+He was born in 1811 in what is now the US Virgin Islands.
+After getting kicked out of Yale University at 16, he became a lawyer in New Orleans and married a daughter of a prominent Catholic family.
 He eventually established a successful practice in commercial law at a time when the city was a center of international trade.

 That included slaves.
 Although Benjamin represented slaves in multiple cases, acknowledging their humanity in public and private, he would ultimately determine that slaves, as property, were a man’s right.